 If it functions well, it is easily navigable and performs well in regards to user-experience –there’s almost a guarantee that all of this effort will increase your overall traffic as well.

 You want people to consume and enjoy your content without any obstacles clouding their experience.

-Mobile-friendly websites are favored by Google and other search engines, and this is important if you want your site to flourish.
+Editor’s note 📝 – Mobile-friendly websites are favored by Google and other search engines, and this is important if you want to be optimized for SEO and grow faster.

 It’s important to remember that it doesn’t mean that a desktop version of your site will suffer because of that focus.

 It simply means that usually, when it comes to web design, desktop-friendly websites are rarely mobile-friendly, instead of the other way around.

 Most website builders offer themes that are tailor-made for mobile.
 Other website builders, such as Zyro, guarantee that every theme is mobile friendly.